CocoCatWeb3-Official/Docs/docs/CocoApp/Tutorials & Examples.md

 ---
-sidebar_position: 1
+sidebar_position: 3
 ---

-# Deployed and Upgrade

-# CocoApp Development Guide
+# Tutorials & Examples

 CocoApp supports front-end technology stacks such as HTML5, Vue, and React, allowing you to interact with CocoCat using familiar methods.
 To accelerate the development process, we provide a Vue3 template to help you quickly build, develop, and maintain CocoApp.